alexharri/website/posts/search-git-commits.md

 <SmallNote>The `-s` option strips author and date information. `-L` selects specific lines.</SmallNote>

-Let's take a look at the commit for line 7, which seems to be add the `MPP_ACTIVE` check:
+Let's take a look at `1edd8004`, the commit for line 7, which seems responsible for the `MPP_ACTIVE` check:

 <Image src="~/git-blame-commit-0.png" width={540} />

-Hmm, no, that's not it—that's just a refactoring change.
+Hmm, no, that's not it <EmDash /> that's just a refactoring change.
 We need to go further back to find the change that introduced the condition itself.

-To do that, we might repeat the process and run Git blame again on the prior version of the file.
+To do that, we might repeat the process and run `git blame` again on the prior version of the file.
 Let's keep going and see what we get.

 <p align="center">What we find is a refactoring change...</p>